-The creation of round key pattern (or knotwork) panels with a circular tesselation pattern calls for another type of construction method altogether.
-Collage grammars as they are used here rely on local replacement, which cannot be used to recompute the scaling and placement operations necessary to evenly place tiles along a growing circle.
-A suitable construction method for circular tesselation patterns might also shed some light on how to generate Celtic spiral patterns.
 In the illuminated pages of Celtic manuscripts, key patterns come with colour.
-Often, this just concerns giving a different colour to the paths than to the background, which can be achieved just like having white paths on black background.
+Often, this just entails giving a different colour to the paths than to the background, which can be achieved just like having white paths on a black background.
 Just as often, however, a sophisticated colouring scheme is used based on colour blocks in rectangular or lozenge shapes.
-How to add colour to key patterns in such a way is an open problem.
+How to add colour to key patterns in such a way is an open problem, though colour operations as presented in [Dre06] might allow simulating at least a simplified version of the original Celtic colour schemes.

 Finally, there are two classes of Celtic key patterns for which we have not yet devised a collage grammar-based generation technique.
-The first class uses squares tiles that are obtained from basic triangles by reflection at the hypotenuse.
+The first class uses square tiles that are obtained from basic triangles by reflection at the hypotenuse.
 Consequently, these tiles do not have rotational symmetry with respect to path entry points at their sides, so that they have to be arranged differently to form entire patterns.
 The second class uses hook-like squares such as the four last squares in Figure 13, but some of the path entries may be sealed off.
 The reason for this can be seen in Figure 17: There are many long straight black lines that do not finish off by properly meeting with other black lines at each end.
 Of course, lengthening these lines at their ends requires the two neighbouring tiles which form the line end to agree.
 Moreover, the orientation of the tiles in hook patterns is not so uniform as in the key patterns considered in this paper.
-Next steps for future work may include implementing collage grammars for these classes of key patterns, too.
+Further steps for future work may include designing collage grammars for these classes of key patterns as well.